parlough/fluttering_phrases/README.md

 Feel free to open a pull request to add new attributives and/or nouns or remove ill-fitting ones :)

-*This project has not yet had a final release, therefore the API may experience small breakages.*

 ## Usage

 A simple usage example: